kilton/darcyai-sdk/README.md

 # Darcy AI SDK

-This is the official software development kit (SDK) for building on the Darcy AI platform
+This is the official software development kit (SDK) for building on the Darcy AI platform.

-To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000)
+To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000).

 ## Introducing the Darcy AI platform